Explore the broad diversity of projects funded through Unlocking Curious Minds from 2015 to now.

 What is Unlocking Curious Minds?

-Unlocking Curious Minds is a contestable fund that supports innovative approaches which provide more New Zealanders with more opportunities to learn about and engage with science and technology.
+Unlocking Curious Minds is a contestable fund that supports innovative, quality projects which provide more New Zealanders with opportunities to learn about and engage with science and technology.

 People who already have some previous science and technology experience are usually easier to engage than people who have none.
-Therefore, the challenge is to reach and inspire a broader base of New Zealanders through initiatives that cater for groups with fewer opportunities to learn about and do science and technology.
+Therefore, the challenge is to reach and inspire a broader base of New Zealanders through initiatives that bring science and technology to audiences that have less opportunity to learn about and engage with science and technology.

 - supporting education and community outreach initiatives that focus on science and technology

 - broadening participants’ ability to engage with science and technology

 - promoting the relevance of science and technology in their lives

 - encouraging engagement in societal debate about science and technology issues facing the country.